Knitty.com - Deep Fall 2024

 • Please use current, commercially available yarns whenever possible.
 "Commercially available" means, at minimum, that the yarn can be ordered from a website, all over the world, without difficulty.
 If the yarn you have used is discontinued by the time your pattern is submitted, please list an alternate that will produce similar results.

-• Your work will be edited in order to match Knitty style.
+• Your work will be edited to match Knitty style.

 Upload each photo as an individual file.
 Do not include photos in your pattern document.
 Knitty's editor will retouch, resize and crop photos as necessary.